Cavaliers vs. Heat Prediction: Preview, Injury Report, Advantages, X-Factors - Fadeaway World

 Why The Heat Have The Advantage

-Rebounding is a key swing area.
-The Heat pull down 46.7 rebounds per game, third in the league, and that becomes even more important with Jarrett Allen out.
-If the Heat control the glass, they can limit second chances and dictate the pace of possessions.
+The Heat have the stronger full-season balance right now.
+They are averaging 120.2 points per game, which is the second-highest mark in the league, and their 112.2 defensive rating ranks sixth.
+They also average 28.7 assists per game, 46.6 rebounds, and just 13.8 turnovers.
+That is not a fake-good offense.
+It is a team that scores, moves the ball, and still has a top-tier defensive baseline.

-They also take care of the ball.
-The Heat commit just 13.8 turnovers per game, seventh fewest in the league, while also generating 9.0 steals per game.
-That balance matters because it limits transition opportunities for the Cavaliers while creating some of their own.
+The pace is a major problem for the Cavaliers in this matchup.
+The Heat lead the league at 107.2 possessions per game, and that speed has shown up in the season series.
+In the two wins, they pushed the game, got into early offense, and made the Cavaliers defend before their half-court structure could settle.

-The bench is another edge.
-The Heat get 42.9 points per game from their second unit, fifth in the league.
-That gives them a real chance to win the middle portions of the game, especially with the Cavaliers on the second night of a back-to-back and missing multiple rotation pieces.
+The bench matters too.
+The Heat are getting 42.9 points per game from their second unit, the fifth-highest number in the league.
+That gives them a real edge in the middle minutes, especially with the Cavaliers missing multiple rotation bodies and still figuring out some of their back-end combinations.

 X-Factors